Protecting Against Zero Day SAP Vulnerabilities: CVE-2025-31324 & CVE-2025-42999

 Affected Component

-The vulnerability resides in the development server/metadatauploader endpoint within SAP Visual Composer (NetWeaver 7.x).
-Although not installed by default, Visual Composer is enabled in approximately 50–70% of SAP Java systems, due to its historical use in no-code business application development.
+The vulnerabilities reside in the developmentserver/metadatauploader endpoint within SAP Visual Composer (NetWeaver 7.x).
+Although not installed by default, Visual Composer is enabled in approximately 50–70% of SAP Java systems due to its historical use in no-code business application development.
+Both CVE-2025-31324 and CVE-2025-42999 exploit this component—one enabling unauthenticated file uploads, the other leveraging insecure deserialization for code execution.

 Exploitation Method

-Threat actors exploit this issue by sending unauthenticated HTTP POST requests to the vulnerable endpoint, enabling arbitrary file upload—typically web shells such as helper.jsp or cache.jsp.
+Threat actors exploit this issue by sending unauthenticated HTTP POST requests to the vulnerable endpoint, enabling arbitrary file uploads—typically web shells such as helper.jsp or cache.jsp.
+In observed attack chains, the uploaded payload often contains serialized objects that trigger CVE-2025-42999 upon deserialization, allowing code execution.
 Successful exploitation results in full system compromise with adm privileges.

 Detection and Indicators of Compromise